Microprocessor vs Microcontroller

 - Microprocessor is considered to be the heart of the computer system, whereas microcontroller is the embedded system’s heart.

-- Microcontrollers are mostly used for its capacity to perform the continuous repeated cycle of instructions such as fetch, decode and execute operations, where as the microcontroller is vastly used for its capacity to perform the task more than fetch, decode and execute which also includes the controlling the operation as per the output of the instruction cycle.
+- Microprocessor are mostly used for its capacity to perform the continuous repeated cycle of instructions such as fetch, decode and execute operations, whereas the microcontroller is vastly used for its capacity to perform the task more than fetch, decode and execute which also includes the controlling the operation as per the output of the instruction cycle.

 - The architecture of microcontroller is done using Harvard architecture and Princeton architecture.
 Whereas, the architecture of microprocessor is done using Von Neumann architecture.

 - If we see the difference between microprocessor and microcontroller according to the circuit complexity and size, then microprocessor circuits are complex and large, whereas microcontrollers’ circuit is small because all the components are connected internally to one another.